 All students taking French are strongly encouraged to spend at least one semester studying abroad in a French-speaking country and may receive up to four credits toward the French Studies major while studying abroad.

 Wesleyan has had its own program in Paris (the Vassar-Wesleyan Program: http://en.vwpp.org/), which is open to sophomores, juniors, and seniors from any major, since 1968.
 Wesleyan students must have an overall academic average of at least a “B” and have completed at least FREN 215 with a “B” or better before leaving for Paris (in some cases students who have completed only FREN 112 may participate in the program; please talk to a French professor if you would like to participate in the program after taking only FREN 112).
-Applications for the fall semester or the academic year are due in the Office of International Studies, by February 15; applications for the spring semester are due in the Office of International Studies by October 1.
+Applications for the fall semester or the academic year are due in the Office of Study Abroad, by February 15; applications for the spring semester are due in the Office of Study Abroad by October 1.

 The program is based on a comprehensive or whole-life approach to study abroad and has three goals: